The National Center Awarded $75,000 Grant from the UPS Foundation

-The National Center for American Indian Enterprise Development (The National Center) was recently awarded a $75,000 grant from the UPS Foundation.
-The National Center will use the grant to further develop and promote the Native Edge portal – the organization’s innovative online platform that connects Native job seekers with employers, provides interactive educational business content and trainings as well as procurement opportunities to its users.
-It is also using the financial support to continue the Native Edge Institutes, which are one-day training events designed to provide the latest information and insights into government and small business contracting and procurement.
-The UPS Foundation has supported the National Center for many years, including sponsorship of the upcoming 2020 Reservation Economic Summit.
-The Foundation drives global corporate citizenship and philanthropic programs for UPS (NYSE:UPS).
+November 9, 2017MESA, AZ – The National Center for American Indian Enterprise Development (The National Center) was recently awarded a $75,000 grant from the UPS Foundation.
+The National Center will use the grant to further develop and promote the Native Edge portal – the organization’s innovative online platform that connects Native job seekers with employers and provides interactive educational business content to its users.
+The UPS Foundation drives global corporate citizenship and philanthropic programs for UPS (NYSE:UPS).

-“The National Center is honored to have the continued support of The UPS Foundation as we further develop the Native Edge portal and Native Edge Institutes,” said Chris James, National Center President and CEO.
+“The National Center is honored to have the support of The UPS Foundation as we further develop the Native Edge portal,” said Chris James, National Center President and CEO.
 “UPS and The UPS Foundation have been tremendous partners with our organization through the years and have shown incredible corporate leadership.
-The National Center looks forward to strengthening this partnership as we continue our important economic development work.”
+We look forward to continuing this partnership as we work to provide yet another valuable tool to Native American businesses and entrepreneurs.”

 The Native Edge portal is an online community designed to be a one-stop-shop for doing business in Indian Country.
 It has four distinct components: